 How to find a host?

 Finding the ideal host is not as hard as it seems.
-It all starts by using their search tool to find matching profiles according to your destination.
+It all starts with their search tool to find matching profiles according to your destination.

 Here are some tips that will help you find the best hosts.

-- Spend some time filling out your profile – Whatever you decide to include in your profile, it should be honest!
-Let that other person know enough of you in order to entice them to make contact with you.
+1. Spend some time filling out your profile – Whatever you decide to include in your profile, it should be honest!
+Let that other person know enough about you to entice them to contact you.

-- Read the full profile of potential hosts – Once you narrow down your search, you should fully read their profiles before considering contacting them.
-Also read the location they’re in.
+4. Read the full profile of potential hosts – Once you narrow down your search, you should fully read their profiles before considering contacting them.
+Also, read the location they’re in.
 Is it close or far from where you want to be?

 Can you trust these random strangers you’re contacting online?